goossens/ObjectTalk/docs/guide/Basics.md

 Booleans, Integers (for int), Reals (for double), String for textual data and Functions as first class primitives.
 ObjectTalk also provides powerful versions of the two primary collection types, Array and Dictionary, as described in Collection Types.
-In fact, In ObjectTalk everything is an object derived from a class and the word type is only used internally in the language's runtime.
+In fact, in ObjectTalk everything is an object derived from a class and the word type is only used internally in the language's runtime.
 Primitives like Booleans, Integers, Reals, Strings and Functions are objects just like Array, Dict and HTTP servers.